Cesarean Section

 Classification

-• Planned cesarean: Scheduled for known risk (for example, previa, persistent malpresentation, selected prior-surgery contexts).
+• Planned cesarean: Scheduled for known risk (for example, multiple gestation, large-for-gestational-age fetus, active HSV lesions, HIV, persistent malpresentation, placenta previa, or prior cesarean context).

 • Unplanned/emergency cesarean: Triggered by intrapartum complications such as fetal distress or labor arrest.